Reconstruction of the dark energy scalar field potential by Gaussian process: Reconstruction of the dark energy scalar field potential

 \subsection{Reconstruction}

-Gaussian Process is a popular method for reconstructing a function without assuming any parameters in the function \cite{2016PhRvD..93d3517C,2021ApJ...915..123S,2014PhRvD..89b3503Y}.
+Gaussian Process is a popular method for reconstructing a function without assuming any parameters in the function \citep{2016PhRvD..93d3517C,2021ApJ...915..123S,2014PhRvD..89b3503Y}.
 Gaussian Process can describe the observational data by a distribution function $f(z)$ with mean value and error at each point $z$.
-The reconstructed functions at different points $z$ and $\tilde{z}$ are correlated by a covariance function $k(z, \tilde{z})$, which depends on two hyperparameters $\sigma f$ and $l$.
+The reconstructed functions at different points $z$ and $\tilde{z}$ are correlated by a covariance function $k(z, \tilde{z})$.
+There are many covariance functions available \citep{2006gpml.book.....R,2013arXiv1311.6678S}.
+In this paper, we use the Squared Exponential covariance function, which is widely used in the reconstruction of $H(z)$ by Gaussian Process \citep{2012JCAP...06..036S, 2014MNRAS.441L..11B, 2021ApJ...915..123S}.
+The Squared Exponential covariance function is given by

+This function depends on two hyperparameters: $\sigma_f$ and $l$.
 These hyperparameters determine the amplitude and the coherence length of the function, respectively.
-In this paper, Gaussian Process is used to reconstruct the $H(z)$ function from the data points listed in Table \ref{tab:table1} and Table \ref{tab:table2}.
+In this paper, the Gaussian Process is used to reconstruct the $H(z)$ function from the data points listed in Table \ref{tab:table1} and Table \ref{tab:table2}.
 Compared to other reconstruction methods like Artificial Neural Networks (ANN), the distribution function is a Gaussian distribution, allowing it to be differential at any point $z$.
 This property can be utilized to easily reconstruct the first derivative of the Hubble parameter $H(z)$ with respect to z, denoted as $H'(z)$.
-The code used in this paper is Gaussian Processes in Python (GAPP) \cite{2012JCAP...06..036S}.
+The code used in this paper is Gaussian Processes in Python (GAPP) proposed by \cite{2012JCAP...06..036S}.

-To reconstruct the dark energy scalar field potential V(z), we require the reconstructed $H(z)$ and $H'(z)$ values with 1$\sigma$ uncertainty, along with priors of $H_0$, $\Omega_{k0}$, and $\Omega_{M0}$ as listed in Table \ref{tab:table3}.
-The use of Gaussian Process enables us to reconstruct $H(z)$ and $H'(z)$ from the observational data.
-In order to determine the impact of different datasets and priors on V(z), we consider two datasets, CC and OHD (CC+BAO), and two different priors, P18 and WMAP9y.
-Hence, we obtain four V(z) results reconstructed from CC+P18 as shown in Fig. \ref{fig:CC_p18}, CC+WMAP9y as shown in Fig. \ref{fig:cc_WMAP9y}, OHD+P18 as shown in Fig. \ref{fig:OHD_p18_differentcolor}, and OHD+WMAP9y as shown in Fig. \ref{fig:ohd_WMAP9y_differentcolor}.
+To reconstruct the dark energy scalar field potential $V(z)$, we need the reconstructed $H(z)$ and $H'(z)$ values with 1$\sigma$ uncertainty.
+Additionally, we require the a priors of H$_0$, $\Omega_{k0}$, and $\Omega_{M0}$ as listed in Table \ref{tab:table3}, along with the covariance $\sigma_{HH'}$ between $H(z)$ and $H'(z)$ in Eq. (\ref{eq:12}).
+The use of the Gaussian Process enables us to reconstruct $H(z)$ and $H'(z)$ from the observational data.
+To determine the impact of different datasets and priors on $V(z)$, we consider three datasets (CC, BAO, and OHD), and two different priors (P18 and WMAP9y).
+This results in six different reconstructed $V(z)$ outcomes: CC+P18 as shown in Fig. \ref{fig:CC_p18}, CC+WMAP9y as shown in Fig. \ref{fig:cc_WMAP9y}, BAO+P18 as shown in Fig. \ref{fig:bao_P18}, BAO+WMAP9y as shown in Fig. \ref{fig:bao_WMAP9y}, OHD+P18 as shown in Fig. \ref{fig:OHD_p18_differentcolor}, and OHD+WMAP9y as shown in Fig. \ref{fig:ohd_WMAP9y_differentcolor}.